free things to do in New York City

 Author Reading | Severine Autesserre discusses her book The Trouble with the Congo: Local Violence and the Failure of International Peacebuilding

-The Trouble with the Congo suggests a new explanation for international peacebuilding failures in civil wars.
+The Trouble with the Congo suggests a new explanation for international peacebuilding failures in civil more wars.
 Drawing from more than 330 interviews and a year and a half of field research, it develops a case study of the international intervention during the Democratic Republic of the Congo's unsuccessful transition from war to peace and democracy (2003–2006).
 Grassroots rivalries over land, resources, and political power motivated widespread violence.
-However, a dominant peacebuilding culture shaped the intervention strategy in a way that precluded action on local conflicts, ultimately dooming the international efforts to end the deadliest conflict since World War II.
+However, a dominant peacebuilding culture shaped the intervention strategy in a way that precluded action on local conflicts, ultimately dooming the international efforts to end the deadliest conflict since World War II. less

 New York City, NY; NYC